tqtezos/stablecoin/docs/specification.md

 3. We will not implement any `owner_hook`.
 The contract is usable without them because we stick to `Optional_owner_hook`.

-Apart from that there is some uncertainty regarding the `update_operators` entrypoint that was [reported on GitLab](https://gitlab.com/tzip/tzip/-/issues/16).
-We will stick to the following logic:
+Regarding `update_operators` we will stick to the following logic:
-1. In each `update_operator` item `owner` must be equal to `SENDER`.
+1. In each `update_operator` item `owner` MUST be equal to `SENDER`.
 2. Each address can have arbitrary number of operators.

-One more uncertainty is related to the `get_token_metadata` entrypoint.
+One more uncertainty is related to the `get_token_metadata` entrypoint: whether metadata is constant or can be changed during contract's lifetime.
-We assume that token metadata is constant.
+We assume that token metadata stays constant forever.

 Note: these decisions may change as the project moves forward.